beam1ng/sk2-project/README.md

 ### To build client:
 1. Navigate to sk2-project/client.
 2. Create folder "build".
-3. Run "/opt/Qt/6.4.2/gcc_64/bin/qmake ../client.pro -spec linux-g++ CONFIG+=debug CONFIG+=qml_debug",
+3. Run "/opt/Qt/6.4.2/gcc_64/bin/qmake ../client.pro -spec linux-g++ CONFIG+=debug CONFIG+=qml_debug"
-where /opt/Qt/6.4.2/gcc_64/bin/qmake is an example location of your qt qmake location.
+IMPORTANT: "/opt/Qt/6.4.2/gcc_64/bin/qmake" is an example location and you should change it to match yours.
 4. Run "make"
 5. At this point, an executable named "client" should be present in the build folder.
 6. To start the client Run "./client"